drewms05/Equation-Notation/README.txt

 and then automatically detects which notation it is in before generating the opposite and solving it.
 You are welcome to use it in your own personal projects, provided you contact me beforehand.
 Please do not use this program for commercial purposes.
+Thank you!